Children of God by Adoption

 Even so, slaves could be adopted into another family with full rights and an inheritance.
 Even very prestigious and wealthy families adopted slaves who were then given large responsibilities, such as managing property.

 How do we interpret Jesus’ allegory?
 Spiritually, we all start out as orphans and forcibly enslaved to serve in the house of a harsh task master.
 We are slaves to sin and to the dictates of the devil and the world.
 But when God has mercy on us, through faith in Christ he sets us free from the bondage of sin, to serve him as children in his household.
-We no longer have to obey the mandates of the devil and the world around us, but are now under the care of our loving Heavenly Father.
+We no longer have to obey the mandates of the devil and the world around us.
+We are now under the care of our loving Heavenly Father.

 Destined to be like Christ